AyatoShirayouki/FileServerAPI/README.md

 * #### ExistsAsync_FileExists_ReturnsTrue
   - __Objective__: Checks if ExistsAsync accurately determines the existence of a file.
-  - __Methodology__: After creating a file, ExistsAsync is used to check for its presence based on its GUID.
+  - __Methodology__: After creating a file, ExistsAsync is used to check for its presence based on its StringKey.
   - __Verification__: Asserts that the result indicates the file exists, validating the method's ability to detect existing files.

 * #### UpdateAsync_WithCancellation_ThrowsOperationCanceledException